 These games assess your key skills such as:

-PwC Game assessment tip: It’s important to maintain your concentration throughout the entire game.
+PwC game assessment tip: It’s important to maintain your concentration throughout the entire game.
 To help keep focus, ensure you have a stable internet connection in a location you won’t be disturbed.

-Alongside the numerical and logical reasoning tests, PwC will ask you to take up any of the following 9 game-based tests developed by Arctic shores based on the position you are applying for.
+In this stage, PwC will ask you to take up any of the following 9 game-based tests developed by Arctic shores based on the position you are applying for.

 Good to know: Depending on the role, PwC may also assess you using the Team Selling game.
 This assessment will measure your team working, risk-taking, decision making and emotional intelligence skills.